A neural signed configuration distance function for path planning of picking manipulators: Learning details

 \subsubsection{Network architecture}

 We use a basic neural network architecture consisting of four linear layers.
 We use $128$ and $32$ hidden units when learning distances for obstacles and self-collision, respectively.
 ReLU is used as an activation function for all hidden layers.
 In the last output layer, no activation is used.
 We use a mean squared error as loss function.
 The data set is split with a $90/10\%$ ratio.
 The training is stopped after 30 consecutive epochs with no improvement in test loss.
 The network with the lowest test loss is selected for further evaluation.
+The networks were trained on a system equipped with an NVIDIA TITAN Xp GPU (12 GB VRAM).
+The average training time was roughly 2 hours.